-While 2019 was an unprecedented year for EEE statewide, due to early and sustained drought conditions and anticipatory targeted larviciding activities in the Northeast during 2020 the district saw an 81% decrease in Cs. melanura populations from 2019.
-In 2021 the average precipitation increased, and the district saw a slight 11% increase from 2020.
-However, there remains a decrease of 48% from the 10-year mean and 50% from the 5-year.
-It will take several years for Cs. melanura populations to recover from the droughts.
-Only 1 batch of Cs. melanura tested positive for WNV in 2021.
-There were no EEE isolates in these species during 2021.
+• While 2019 was an unprecedented year for EEE statewide, due to early and sustained drought conditions and anticipatory targeted larviciding activities in the Northeast from 2020 through 2022.
+In the 2022 the district saw a 30% decrease in Cs. melanura populations from 2021.
+During 2023 the replenishment of groundwater needed for this species to propagate caused a 5% increase from 2022 populations.
+Even with the excessive rainfall this year, it will take several years for Cs. melanura populations to recover from the drought years.
+There were no WNV or EEE isolates in this species during 2023.